KevinHzq/healthdb/README.md

 have access to other SQL dialects.
 Please report bugs if you encounter issues with other dialects.

-Administrative health data data are often stored on database with strict security measures which may disable permission to write temporary tables.
+Administrative health data are often stored on SQL database with strict security measures which may disable permission to write temporary tables.
 Writing queries without being able to cache intermediate results is challenging, especially when the data is too large to be downloaded